tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/vision.md

 ## 4. Stakeholder goals summary
-- **Users**: recognize objects in live recording, presents image description option, describe any uploaded image, all with TTS option.
+- **Users**: Recognize objects in live video streams and identify what is around them.
+Process uploaded images to receive accurate descriptions.
+Read text in their environment in real time.
+All features should provide audio feedback via text-to-speech.

 ## Use case diagram